breitnw/THADashboard/README.md

 - Add the line `MEMBERSHIPWORKS_API_URL=MY_URL`, replacing MY_URL with a GET request for a MembershipWorks CSV file.
 This workaround is necessary because MembershipWorks lacks a user-friendly API, so URLs must be generated on a per-network basis.

 Optionally, `DEBUG_MODE=True` may also be added to turn on debug mode.
-In debug mode, the application will pull from a local copy of the MembershipWorks database instead of downloading it from the internet, and will never send any data to Onfleet.
-Rather, whenever the user submits data, the parsed dataframe will simply be displayed as HTML.
+In debug mode, the application will pull from a local copy of the MembershipWorks database, and will never send any data to Onfleet.
+Instead, whenever the user submits data, the parsed dataframe will simply be displayed as HTML.